 Fresh Grown Goodness

-The lands surrounding Grand Forks has been cultivated by settlers for over 100 years.
+Settlers have cultivated the lands surrounding Grand Forks for over 100 years.
 As miners flocked to the area during the copper boom of the 20th century, farmers took advantage of the influx of people and created more farms.
 The Doukhobors called this land Fructova, “the fruit of the valley.”
 Today, this lush farmland still yields a bumper crop of delicious produce.
 Come and experience where your food comes from.
 There are plenty of agri-tourism experiences at farms and orchards within a few minutes’ drive of the heart of the city.

 Come Celebrate the Harvest